 - mounted onto the MSCL-XYZ

 Mounted to the MSCL-XYZ is the ideal set-up for core samples, whereas the workstation mode is suitable for discrete samples.
-Lastly, the handheld mode is only recommended for direct measurements on rock outcrops and/or discrete samples that are too large to fit in the workstation.

 Major benefits of analysing samples by portable XRF scanning: